Jonathan Jordan: Background

-Prior to running for office, Jordan worked for the John Locke Foundation, a state-based conservative think tank.
+Before running for office, Jordan worked for the John Locke Foundation, a state-based conservative think tank.

 North Carolina House of Representatives

 Education funding

 The 2018 budget Jordan voted for raised teacher pay for the fifth time in 5 years.
-Jordan voted for the 2017 budget that added $45 million to the Opportunity Scholarship Program, a program that provides educational improvements to low-income students and their families who are not served well by the public schools.
-He voted for the 2015 budget that provided teachers and all state employees with a one-time bonus of $750.
-In 2015, NC teacher pay was ranked in the bottom 10 in the nation.
+Jordan voted for the 2017 budget that added $45 million to the Opportunity Scholarship Program that provides educational improvements for low-income students and their families who are not well served by public schools.
+He voted for the 2015 budget that provided teachers and all state employees with a one-time $750 bonus.
+In 2015, NC teacher pay ranked in the bottom 10 nationally.
 He also voted for the 2013 budget, which did not raise teacher pay, cut education spending, and increased class sizes.
-This bill also included the Opportunity Scholarship Act, which provided money to those students and families whose needs did not fit into the one-size-fits-all government school system.
+This bill also included the Opportunity Scholarship Act, which provided money to students and families whose needs did not fit the one-size-fits-all government school system.